 History of Dixie Power

 Dixie Power has been serving its members for over 70 years.
-Dixie Power is an electric cooperative providing electric utility services to approximately 25,000 members in Southern Utah and Northern Arizona.
+Dixie Power is an electric cooperative providing electric utility services to approximately 22,000 members (25,000 meters) in Southern Utah and Northern Arizona.
 Dixie Power has offices in Beryl and St. George.
 The mission of Dixie Power is to endorse cooperative core values of integrity, accountability, innovation and commitment to community, to provide our members with safe, reliable, affordable and equitable energy and related services empowering the members and the communities we serve to succeed and thrive in a volatile economic environment.

 Dixie Escalante Rural Electric Association, now doing business as Dixie Power, was formed when three separate rural electric cooperatives, Escalante Valley Electric Association, Inc., Littlefield Electric Cooperative, Inc. and Dixie Rural Electric Association, merged into one strong entity.